longcoding/moon-api-gateway/README.md

 ## Features
 Undefined API Gateway offers powerful, yet lightweight feature.

-* **Request Validation** - 요청에 다양한 검증기능을 사용할 수 있습니다. 또한 새로운 feature 를 추가하거나 제거하기 쉽습니다.
+* **Request Validation** - You can use various verification features in your request.
+It's also easy to add or remove new features.
     - Header, Query, Path Param
-* **Rate Limiting** - API Users 별 강력한 Rate limiting 을 제공합니다.
-Redis 베이스로 Cluster 서버들은 Ratelimiting 정보를 공유합니다. on a per-key basis
+* **Rate Limiting** - Provides strong rate limiting per API users.
+Redis-based Cluster servers share Ratelimiting information on a per-key basis
     - App Daily Rate Limiting
     - App Minutely  Rate Limiting
-* **Service Capacity** - 연동된 서비스의 Capacity 를 관리하여 안정적인 운영이 가능하도록 합니다.
+* **Service Capacity** - It manages the capacity of the service linked to the API gateway to ensure stable operation.
     - Service Daily Capacity
     - Service Minutely Capacity
-* **Service Contract(agreement)** - (Optional) API, APP Users 들은 계약관계 혹은 약관에 동의한 API 만 호출 가능합니다.
+* **Service Contract(agreement)** - (Optional) API, App Users can only call APIs that have agreed to the contract relationship or terms.
-* **Request Transform** - (Optional) URI 변경 뿐만 아니라 Header, Query, Path Param 의 변경을 지원합니다. 이는 User 의 요청을 undefiend api Gateway 와 연동된 서비스의 요청으로 적절하게 변경해줍니다.
+* **Request Transform** - (Optional) It supports change of Header, Query, Path Param as well as URI change.
+This will change the user's request appropriately to the request of the service associated with the undefiend api gateway.
 * **IP Whitelisting** - Block access to non-trusted IP addresses for more secure interactions on a per-key basis
-* **Management API** - API Gateway 를 관리하는 강력한 Rest API 를 제공합니다.
+* **Management API** - Provides powerful Rest API to manage API Gateway.
-    - API 추가/삭제/변경
+    - API Add/Delete/Change
-    - APP 추가/삭제/변경
+    - APP Add/Delete/Change
-    - IP Whitelist 추가/삭제
+    - IP Whitelist Add/Delete
     - Key Expiry/Regenerate
-* **Supported Server Cluster** - API Gateway Cluster 를 구성할 수 있습니다.
-Management API 를 사용하면 모든 서버에서 변경사항이 적용됩니다.
-Ratelimiting, Service Capacity 정보도 모두 공유됩니다.
+* **Supported Server Cluster** - API Gateway Cluster can be configured.
+With the Management API, the changes take effect on all servers.
+Ratelimiting, and Service Capacity information are all shared.

 ## Dependency
 * Spring Boot 2.1